Alfredo Gutiérrez Ortiz Mena

-Alfredo Gutiérrez Ortiz Mena (born October 14, 1969, in Cuernavaca) is a Mexican jurist.
-He served as a Justice of the Supreme Court of Justice of the Nation (SCJN) from December 2012 to August 31, 2025.
-Since September 2025, he has been the Henry J. Steiner Lecturer in Human Rights at Harvard Law School.
+Alfredo Gutiérrez Ortiz Mena (Note: Gutiérrez Ortiz Mena is the grandson of the economist Antonio Ortiz Mena.) (born 14 October 1969) is a Mexican jurist.
+He served as a Justice of the Supreme Court of Justice of the Nation (SCJN) from December 2012 to 31 August 2025.
+Since September 2025, he has served as the Henry J. Steiner Lecturer in Human Rights at Harvard Law School.